giomikee/brastlewark_gnome_directory/README.md

-# Bristlewark Gnome Directory
+# Brastlewark Gnome Directory

-Welcome to the Bristlewark town's Gnomes directory.
-Here you can see a full list of all registered Gnomes in the town of Bristlewark
+Welcome to the Brastlewark town's Gnomes directory.
+Here you can see a full list of all registered Gnomes in the town of Brastlewark

 *Coded with ReactJS ES6*